How to Find the Time to Manage Your Social Media Marketing

-When I speak before various groups, I tell them to blog at least 3 times a week and spend at least 30 minutes a day managing social media marketing plans.
-And that’s after you’ve built a following which takes even more time and effort for at least the first month!
+When I speak before various business groups, I tell them to blog at least 3 times a week and spend at least 30 minutes a day managing social media marketing plans.
+And that’s after you’ve built a following, which takes even more time and effort for at least the first month!
 The response I usually get is…

 “Where do I find the time?”